 Its ability to keep track of all modifications also makes blockchain a useful tool for keeping tabs on a piece’s performance and what kind of engagement it received.
 The information available through the blockchain would be more detailed than what is currently available and could be used both to track performance and gain insight into relevant metrics, providing direction for how to proceed with other pieces in the future.

 Although still relatively new, blockchain is already beginning to revolutionize many industries, and content marketing is no exception.
 Because of its ability to track and securely store information chronologically, it could be used to address issues such as plagiarism, fake news and misinformation, and more.
-It’s likely that as blockchain continues to develop and become more widely adopted, it will go hand in hand with content marketing.Opinions expressed here by Contributors are their own.
+It’s likely that as blockchain continues to develop and become more widely adopted, it will go hand in hand with content marketing.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.